rmsuhang/9597_training_students/README.md

-# 9597_training_students
-Programming training courses for students in team 9597
+# This is a repository for Ada's code